Corpuscular theory of light: Corpuscular theories

 Corpuscular theories, or corpuscularianism, are similar to the theories of atomism, except that in atomism the atoms were supposed to be indivisible, whereas corpuscles could in principle be divided.
 Corpuscles are single, infinitesimally small, particles that have shape, size, color, and other physical properties that alter their functions and effects in phenomena in the mechanical and biological sciences.
 This later led to the modern idea that compounds have secondary properties different from the elements of those compounds.
-Gassendi asserts that corpuscles are particles that carry other substances or substances and are of different types.
+Gassendi asserts that corpuscles are particles that carry other substances and are of different types.
 These corpuscles are also emissions from various sources such as solar entities, animals, or plants.
 Robert Boyle was a strong proponent of corpuscularianism and used the theory to exemplify the differences between a vacuum and a plenum, by which he aimed to further support his mechanical philosophy and overall atomist theory.
 About a half-century after Gassendi, Isaac Newton used existing corpuscular theories to develop his particle theory of the physics of light.